nchain-innovation/utxo-as-a-service/docs/Project.md

 * Fix fee calculation
 * Write utxo set to database
 * Load txs from database on startup
+* Add option to start the service from block file rather than the database

 ## In Progress
 * Get web interface working
+    * status message working
+    * Read headers using REST API

 * Check on mainnet

+* add mempool to the utxo set

 ## TODO

-* Add option to start the service from block file rather than the database
-* add mempool to the utxo set

 * Add collections